Grant Robertson: Third term, 2014–2017

-Fourth term: 2017–2020
+Fourth term, 2017–2020

+During the 2017 New Zealand general election, Robertson retained Wellington Central by a margin of 9,963, defeating National's candidate Nicola Willis.

-Following Labour's formation of a government with New Zealand First and the Greens, Robertson was elected as a Cabinet minister by the Labour Party caucus.
-He was given the key role of finance minister by Prime Minister Jacinda Ardern, along with the portfolios of minister for sport & recreation and associate minister for arts, culture & heritage.
+Following Labour's formation of a coalition government with New Zealand First and the Greens, Robertson was elected as a Cabinet minister by the Labour Party caucus.
+He was given the key role of finance minister by Prime Minister Jacinda Ardern, along with the portfolios of Minister for Sport and Recreation and associate Minister for Arts, Culture and Heritage.

 On 27 June 2019, Robertson was appointed as Minister Responsible for the Earthquake Commission, succeeding Megan Woods.

-As finance minister, Robertson has been a close confidant of Ardern.
+As finance minister, Robertson was a close confidant of Ardern.
 During the New Zealand government's COVID-19 response, Robertson would sometimes deputise for Ardern at her daily press conferences.
 Their close working relationship led some commentators to describe him as her "de facto political deputy," over Labour Party deputy leader Kelvin Davis.